rob333/styled/README.md

 ## Features

-A declarative UI tool for flutter to simplify the creation of widgets, pass arguments in positional without order.
+A declarative UI tool for Flutter to simplify the creation of widgets, passing arguments in positional and without orders.

 <table border="0" align="center" cellpadding="0" cellspacing="0">